 Both aquariums and museums are great activities for those seeking knowledge.
 Yet museums are filled with information on history, science, sports, music, art, and world events that a classroom can’t offer.
 They contain paintings, artifacts, memorabilia, documents, and structures.
 Museums are large enough to social distance, and most of them are less crowded than they were last year.

 Indoor mini-golf requires minimal contact with people and equipment.
 Not to mention, it is fun and effortless.
+You can check the best golf training aids to improve the tempo and speed of your swing.
 Many places clean the clubs and balls after every use, but you can bring baby wipes and hand sanitizer for a second dose.
 These recreational locations also glow-in-the-dark!

 Roller Skating/Ice Skating